Cover Songs Better Than The Original Version

 It Must Be Love

-In a 2022 Guardian interview with British singer-songwriter Labi Siffre, journalist Tim Jonze noted the veteran musician's surprisingly limited public profile considering how famous many of the songs written in his heyday of the 1970s and 1980s remain.
-As well as being the creator of the anthemic "Something Inside So Strong," a major hit for numerous artists and a staple of sporting event montages, Siffre's discography has been widely sampled by the biggest hip-hop artists in the business, most notably Dr. Dre, who used Siffre's "I've Got The..." as the basis for Eminem's platinum-selling single "My Name Is."
+In a 2022 Guardian interview with British singer-songwriter Labi Siffre, journalist Tim Jonze noted the veteran musician's surprisingly limited public profile considering how many of the songs he wrote in his heyday of the 1970s and 1980s remain famous.
+As well as being the creator of the anthemic "Something Inside So Strong," a major hit for numerous artists and a staple of sporting event montages, Siffre's discography has been widely sampled by the biggest hip-hop artists in the business.
+Most notably Dr. Dre, who used Siffre's "I've Got The ..." as the basis for Eminem's platinum-selling single "My Name Is."

 Advertisement